anvilproject/anvil-portal/content/ncpi/working-groups.md

 # Working Groups
-<hero small>The NCPI has established the following working groups to address various challenges to interoperability.</hero>
+<hero>The NCPI has established the following working groups to address various challenges to interoperability.</hero>

 ## Coordination Working Group